 - Coordinate the timely and accurate completion of institutional surveys or requests for data from external agencies.
 Priority will be given to data requests and surveys undertaken by and/or on behalf of governmental and accrediting agencies.

-- Archive survey results reports, data reports, and other information on the College’s shared drive for college-wide access or through the College intranet site for easy reference/use by SRTC faculty and staff.
+- Archive survey results reports, data reports, and other information on the College’s shared drive for college-wide access for easy reference/use by SRTC faculty and staff.